CSCC012023/final-project-s23-limeade/doc/sprint0/product.md

 GoGo is an application that connects users who want to share similar experiences.

 We are aiming to solve the issue of wanting to attend events and experiences but not knowing anyone to attend with.
 This will also simulatenously solve a business issue of venues not being sold out, and potential customers being lost due to them not having anyone to experience the event with.

 We are planning to build a website that will allow users to find each other based on similar interests and being able to interact with one another and attend events together.
 The center of connection will be the experience that the users want.
 Due to the growing trend of younger generations prioritizing doing what they want, regardless of who they do it with, known as the Dazi phenonmemon, the app aims to capture this and have the connection rely on memorable experience rather then matching based on personality or friendships.

 Users will be able to create experiences/events, invite others to their own, and join others as well.
 Once users find others who want to share the experience, they will be able to interact and decide if they wish to go the event together.

 #### **Q2: Who are your target users?
 (2-3 personas)**

 There are 2 primary target users for this innovative platform.

 We have the consumers who want to attend exciting events but do not have anyone to join them.
-They are willing to share experiences with others, regardless if they know eachother.
+They are willing to share experiences with others, regardless if they know each other.
 Whether it's a music concert, a sports game, or a musical performance, these individuals thrive on the energy that comes from being part of a crowd.

 We also have the business customers who are looking for an easy way to monetize their last-minute unsold tickets.
 Recognizing the potential revenue loss and the possibility of filling up their venues, the organizers want to be able to adverstise and sell off their remaining seats.
 This platform will provide them with a solution by allowing them to post their available tickets and even entice users to attend with exclusive discounts and incentives.